 We deserve economically viable solutions to the Climate Change Crisis and this need presents an opportunity to develop new skilled living wage jobs to people in economically depressed regions.
 As such, Bre supports the Green New Deal and would work to develop legislation giving effect to the guiding principles it contains.
 This should not be a partisan issue, but we need to be mindful about making sure we leverage existing structures appropriately in order to get maximum buy-in for the solution.
 It's a little more challenging than setting a bar and demanding everyone leap to it, but legislators need to work with experts in the field to find solutions that are practicable--rather than ones corporations will be seeking a loophole out of.

 - We deserve a senator who will Protect Our Constitutional Rights.
 Honestly, this shouldn't have to be explicitly stated, but we live in times where the Bill of Rights has become more of a guideline for legislators who are too busy fundraising to read what they're signing.
 (Remember Section 1021 of the 2012 NDAA?)
 Bre works with the Constitution every day and will not support legislation that compromises the civil liberties that our country is built upon.

 More detailed proposals, research, and questions we're asking to find better solutions will be added to individual pages in the coming weeks.
-Running a campaign on a shoestring budget means we're working to fund trips around the state to find out what voters care most about.
-If you want to help (and let us spend more time working on policy research and talking to voters), please contact us with questions or concerns you'd like us to be thinking about or contribute to the campaign to help us get folks out to hear what you have to say in person!
+Running a campaign on a shoestring budget means we're a little short-handed, but we make up for it with hard work and dedication.
+If you want to help (and let us spend more time working on policy research and talking to voters), please contact us with questions or concerns you'd like us to be thinking about.